Guide to Alaska natural gas projects

 In 2013, the Alaska Legislature approved a $333 million cash-and-loan package requested by Gov. Sean Parnell for a small-volume North Slope LNG plant as well as storage and distribution infrastructure in the state's Interior.
 A year earlier, state lawmakers approved $30 million in tax credits for the LNG storage tanks the Fairbanks area would need to receive trucked deliveries.
 Escalating heating-oil bills in the Fairbanks area prompted the state to act.

-With private money added, the Interior Energy Project, as the state named it, could total $430 million or more.
+With money from private investors added, the, as the state named it, could total $430 million or more.
 This total would include building gas distribution pipelines in a limited area of the Fairbanks region; the state estimates expanding the grid could cost an additional $200 million.

 At the center of the funding is the Alaska Industrial Development and Export Authority, a state agency that supports economic development.
 With the state's financial assistance for the project, AIDEA believes LNG will be more affordable than oil-based fuels.